Emergence of wandering stable components: Introduction: State of the art and main results

-This theorem extends the works \cite{KS17,nakano} in many respects.
-First it solves the $C^\infty$-case and the real analytic case (among analytic mappings displaying a complex extension on a uniform complex strip) among surface diffeomorphisms.
-Secondly, it does not only show that the set of dynamics displaying a wandering domain with historical behavior is dense in $\cal N^{r}$, but also that this phenomenon is of codimension $\le 5$.
-Thirdly, it gives a stronger description of the statistical behavior of the wandering domain, proving that the emergence of this wandering component $\cal C$ has positive order (whereas they showed that the emergence is super polynomial).
-Finally we show that the set $\cal N^{r}$ contains families of polynomial automorphisms.

-In this sense, Theorem \ref{theorem B} and its corollary confirm the above conjecture on high emergence in the category of $C^r$-surface diffeomorphisms, $2\le r\le \infty$, $r=\omega$ and even in the category of real polynomial automorphisms of $\R^2$, with density of codimension $\le 5$ as a weak version of typicality.
+In this sense, Theorem \ref{theorem B} and its Corollary \ref{coro B} confirm the main conjecture of \cite{beremer} on typicality of high emergence in the category of $C^r$-surface diffeomorphisms, $2\le r\le \infty$, $r=\omega$ and even in the category of real polynomial automorphisms of $\R^2$, with density of codimension $\le 5$ as a weak version of typicality.

-Theorems \ref{main wandering}, \cref{rk main wandering} and Theorem \ref{theorem B} are actually consequences of the following result: \begin{theo} Let $(f_p)_{p\in \R^5}$ be a $C^2$-family of surface diffeomorphisms.
-Assume that $f_{0}$ has an area contracting periodic saddle point displaying $5$ different quadratic homoclinic tangencies.